• Skip to primary navigation

 4 photo collage showing the first 4 steps to make vegetarian goulash in a red white pot.
 There are chopped onion, sliced carrots, sliced parsnip, chopped garlic, tomato paste, and different seasonings.

-1. Pour the vegetable broth and cook the soup for approx. 5 minutes.
+Pour in six cups of vegetable broth and stir.
+Let the soup cook for about five minutes.

-2. If carrots and parsnip are almost cooked add the diced potatoes and cook for another 5 minutes.
+Add the diced potatoes to the pot and cook for another five minutes.

 4 photo collage showing the last 3 steps to make vegetarian goulash in a red white pot after addig vegetable broth that will cover all the veggies and other ingredients